 - is not improving

 - still has a fever after 5 days

 How is Kawasaki disease diagnosed?

 There is no single test that can diagnose Kawasaki disease.
 Your doctor will consider other possible illnesses as well.
 The diagnosis can be difficult to make.
-It is usually confirmed by a children's doctor (paediatrician) in hospital.
+A children's doctor (paediatrician) in hospital will usually confirm a diagnosis of Kawasaki disease.

-Kawasaki disease is usually diagnosed if your child has a fever for at least 5 days and at least 4 of the symptoms listed above.
+For your child to have a diagnosis of Kawasaki disease, they will usually have a fever for at least 5 days and at least 4 of the symptoms listed above.
 Babies with Kawasaki disease may not have as many of the symptoms as older children.
 The symptoms may not all be present at the same time.

 Blood tests may help make the diagnosis.